Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 On some types of ships like tankers, there is a scrutinized survey from oil companies called a Vetting Inspection.

-A Vetting Inspection is conducted by oil companies to a particular ship.
+A Vetting Inspection is conducted by oil companies on a particular ship.
 The whole process is focused on the safety aspect to determine if the vessel complies with all the rules and regulations.

 In short, this is the ship’s ticket to get voyage contracts and earn money.